tonylukasavage/tonylukasavage.github.com/source/_posts/2013-04-09-web-based-stl-viewing-three-dot-js.markdown

 <div class="warning">Javascript typed arrays are a relatively new addition to some major browsers (see also, IE).
 Check compatibility here: <a href="http://caniuse.com/typedarrays">caniuse.com/typedarrays</a></div>

-I won't go into it all too deeply here, other than to say that they make binary possible in Javascript.
-ArrayBuffers represent a generic, fixed-length data buffer, in this case used to store the binary data in a binary formatted STL file.
+I won't go into it all too deeply here, other than to say that they make binary parsing possible in Javascript.
+ArrayBuffers represent a generic, fixed-length data buffer, in this case used to store the data from a binary formatted STL file.
 The DataView in turn exposes a low-level interface for reading, manipulating, and writing ArrayBuffers.
 Both are used in conjunction to read and pull apart the binary STL into a format that can be used by the web-based rendering engine.

-This small snippet below shows how a binary STL file can start to be read using the DataView.
+This small snippet below shows how a binary STL file can be read using the DataView.
 Be sure to check out the APIs for [DataView](https://developer.mozilla.org/en-US/docs/JavaScript/Typed_arrays/DataView) and [ArrayBuffer](https://developer.mozilla.org/en-US/docs/JavaScript/Typed_arrays/ArrayBuffer) to get the full scope of what they can do.

 {% codeblock lang:javascript %}
 // "stl" represents a raw STL binary read from HTTP response data